 Kyle Neptune made his return to the Villanova staff when he was named an assistant coach in September 2013.
 He had previously served the Wildcats from 2008-10 as the administrative intern/video coordinator and was a part of the staff that helped lead VU to the 2009 NCAA Final Four in Detroit.

-Neptune was named an assistant coach at Niagara University in 2010 and accompanied former Niagara head coach Joe Mihalich to Hofstra University in 2013 before accepting his position at Villanova.
+Prior to this stint Neptune served three seasons as an assistant coach at Niagara University (2010-13) and accompanied former Niagara head coach Joe Mihalich to Hofstra University in the months before accepting his position at Villanova.

 A native of Brooklyn, N.Y., Neptune played four seasons of college basketball at Lehigh University where he served as a team captain in his senior year of 2006-07.
 The Mountain Hawks claimed the 2004 Patriot League title during Neptune's freshman campaign.
 As a junior, Neptune logged 33 minutes as a Lehigh starting forward when the Mountain Hawks played Villanova in November of 2005 at the Pavilion.

 In his present role, Neptune assists with all elements of the program, including on-court teaching, player development, and recruiting.